 Last week’s blockbuster article in The New Yorker about flamboyant researcher Tyrone Hayes and the crusade to discredit his research on the herbicide atrazine has refocused attention on a controversy that’s been brewing over the last decade.
-Atrazine, banned in Europe, is the second most frequently used herbicide in the U.S., second only to glysophate, also known as Roundup.
+Atrazine, banned in Europe, is the second most frequently used herbicide in the U.S., second only to glyphosate, also known as Roundup.
 It’s commonly used on farm crops, on golf courses, and by professional lawn care services.

 Atrazine has been around since 1958.
-In the last several years, its affects have caused alarm among water managers and the general public, so much so that some 40 water systems from six different states sued Syngenta, the European-based conglomerate that manufactures the compound, in an attempt to get them to remove the herbicide from their water supplies.
+In the last several years, its effects have caused alarm among water managers and the general public, so much so that some 40 water systems from six different states sued Syngenta, the European-based conglomerate that manufactures the compound, in an attempt to get them to remove the herbicide from their water supplies.

 Why?
 Because in 2009 it was found that atrazine, a known endocrine disruptor at certain levels, was found to be dangerous at levels previously considered safe.